squint-cljs/squint/README.markdown

 NOTE: cherry started out as a fork of [Scriptjure](https://github.com/arohner/scriptjure).

-Currently it's being reworked to make the code more compatible with existing CLJS tooling (clj-kondo, etc) and to meet the below goals.
+Currently it's being reworked to meet the below goals.

 This code is experimental and not recommended to be used in production.
 It will undergo many breaking changes.